 C. Texas Democratic Party

 CCDP is governed by the Texas Election Code and the Texas Democratic Party Rules.
-Any provision contained within these Operating Rules determined to be in conflict with federal, state, or local law or the Rules of the Texas Democratic Party shall be null and void.
-Only the conflicting provision shall be null and void, the remaining portions of these Operating Rules shall continue to govern the operation of the CEC.
+Any provision contained within these Bylaws determined to be in conflict with federal, state, or local law or the Rules of the Texas Democratic Party shall be null and void.
+Only the conflicting provision shall be null and void, the remaining portions of these Bylaws shall continue to govern the operation of the CEC.

-Any qualified Texas voter eighteen (18) years of age or older, unless otherwise spelled out in these Operating Rules, who supports the “Statement of Principles” of the Texas Democratic Party may participate fully in any Party activities, and may be elected to any CCDP Office, except where specifically prohibited by law or by CCDP Operating Rules.
+Any qualified Texas voter eighteen (18) years of age or older, unless otherwise spelled out in these Bylaws, who supports the “Statement of Principles” of the Texas Democratic Party may participate fully in any Party activities, and may be elected to any CCDP Office, except where specifically prohibited by law or by CCDP Bylaws.

 Supporters do not have voting privileges.
 No dues will be imposed in the Collin County Democratic Party.